5 Design Tips for Print

 Share this post:

 We make it easy to order custom products for your business in just a few clicks, but today, we’re making it even easier.

-Check out these 5 tips to consider when designing for print, to ensure you receive top-notch products to promote your brand!
+Check out these 5 tips to consider when designing stickers and labels for print, to ensure you receive top-notch products to promote your brand!

 Tip #1 - Use high resolution artwork to get a crisp, clean result post-print

 This first tip may just be the most important one, so listen up!
 When creating and uploading imagery for print, the resolution of your images and designs determines how crisp your artwork will look upon being printed.